waleed988/growi/README.md

 - ✅ Works with Instagram's official public API
 - ✅ No browser automation or Puppeteer required

 **Note on Pagination:** The public API returns approximately 12 posts per account.
-For pagination beyond this (50+ posts), Instagram requires authentication via session cookies.
-However, the scraper is fully functional for the requirements (profile data + initial posts) without any authentication.
+For pagination beyond this (50+ posts), the scraper is fully functional for the requirements (profile data + initial posts).

 ---